sarah-walker-pcem/pcem/readme.txt

 http://code.google.com/p/xtideuniversalbios/

-v2.0.0 beta 1 is the only version that has been tested.
+v2.0.0 beta 1 is the version I've mostly tested. v2.0.0 beta 3 is known to have some issues.

 For the PS/1, you will need v1.1.5.
 The PS/1 is a bit fussy with XTIDE, and I've found that it works best when the XTIDE configuration has 'Full Operating Mode' disabled.
 This version must be called